Angela Merkel: 2015 European migrant crisis

-Merkel's approval rating dropped to 54% in October 2015, during the European migrant crisis, the lowest since 2011.
-According to a poll conducted after terror attacks in Germany Merkel's approval rating dropped to 47% (August 2016).
-Half of Germans did not want her to serve a fourth term in office compared to 42% in favor.
-However, according to a poll taken in October 2016, her approval rating had been found to have risen again, 54% of Germans were found to be satisfied with work of Merkel as Chancellor.
-According to another poll taken in November 2016, 59% were to found to be in favour of a renewed Chancellor candidature of Merkel in 2017.
-According to a poll carried out just days after the 2016 Berlin truck attack, in which it was asked which political leader(s) Germans trust to solve their country's problems; 56% named Merkel, 39% Seehofer (CSU), 35% Gabriel (SPD), 32% Schulz (SPD), 25% Özdemir (Greens), 20% Wagenknecht (Left Party), 15% Lindner (FDP), and just 10% for Petry (AfD).
+In August 2016, following the Würzburg train attack in Germany and various other Islamist terror attacks in Europe, Merkel's approval rating dropped to 47%.
+Half of Germans did not want her to serve a fourth term in office, with only 42% in favour of another term in office.
+In a poll from October that year, her approval rating was found to have risen again; 54% of Germans were found to be satisfied with the work of Merkel as Chancellor.
+According to another poll taken in November 2016, 59% were to found to be in favour of a renewed Chancellorship candidature in 2017.
+According to a poll carried out shortly after the 2016 Berlin truck attack, 56% of Germans named Merkel as a political leader they trusted to solve their country's problems.